-- Promotes a strong risk culture and focus on sustainable risk-adjusted returns. - Implements the risk framework. - Promotes a culture of adhering to limits and managing risk exposures and ongoing self-assessment. - Promotes a culture of customer focus and appropriate behaviours. - Promotes responsibility for ongoing monitoring of positions and management and control of risks and controls effectiveness, including testing, alongside portfolio optimisation.
+- Promotes a strong risk culture and focus on sustainable risk-adjusted returns. - · Implements the risk framework. - Promotes a culture of adhering to limits and managing risk exposures and ongoing self-assessment. - Promotes a culture of focus on good customer outcomes. - Promotes responsibility for ongoing monitoring of positions and management and control of risks and controls effectiveness, including testing of controls, alongside portfolio optimisation.